MacPiper/tibber2mqtt/README.md

 - config/config.yaml based on config/sample.yaml
 - tibber.env based on tibber.env.sample
 - mqtt.env based on mqtt.env.sample

-Please not that mqtt.env may contain data for multiple servers, the name used for the server in config.yaml (e.g. server1) is part of the environment variable names, e.g. ```T2M_MQTT_HOST_server1=localhost:1883``` .
+Please note that mqtt.env may contain data for multiple servers, the name used for the server in config.yaml (e.g. server1) is part of the environment variable names, e.g. ```T2M_MQTT_HOST_server1=localhost:1883```.
 Just add a set of additional environment variables for every additional server.

 After ajusting the configuration the container can be started in the background using the following command: